 A water well appeals primarily to the independent individual who prefers to be “off the grid”.
 A water well, while expensive to drill upfront, will provide an unlimited supply of water at only the cost to pump it out.
 No more water bills, ever.

 Other pros to a water well are also:

-- Can be cleaner than municipal water sources
+- It can be cleaner than municipal water sources

-- Avoids possible contamination from communal water supply
+- It avoids possible contamination from communal water supply

 - The cost of additional filters to remove sediments and dissolved materials.
 Depending on the area, the water can be very heavy in dissolved materials.
 Some wells are in areas with sodium deposits and have a high salt content, which can damage fixtures and plants if not removed.
 Other areas are in limestone and have high sediment.

 - As droughts continue and water tables drop, the water well may have periods of low water and might need to be drilled deeper